 Throughout this Annual Report on Form 10-K, we make "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
 Forward-looking statements describe future expectations, plans, results or strategies and can often be identified by the use of terminology such as "may," "will," "estimate," "intend," "plan," "continue," "believe," "expect," "anticipate," "target," "should," "could," "potential," "opportunity," "goal," or similar terminology.
 The forward-looking statements contained in this Annual Report on Form 10-K are generally located in the material set forth under the headings "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" but may be found in other locations as well.
 These statements are based upon management's current expectations, assumptions and estimates and are not guarantees of timing, future results or performance.
-Therefore, you should not rely on any of these forward-looking statements due to a variety of risks and uncertainties and other factors, including, among other things:
+Therefore, you should not rely on any of these forward-looking statements as predictions of future events.
+Actual results may differ materially from those contemplated in these statements due to a variety of risks and uncertainties and other factors, including, among other things: